Dianne Wiest

 9 US | 40 EU

-She was nominated for the Academy Award and a Golden Globe Award for Best Supporting Actress for her role as Helen Buckman in family comedy-drama film Parenthood (1989).
+She was nominated for the Academy Award for Best Supporting Actress and the Golden Globe Award for Best Supporting Actress – Motion Picture for her role as Helen Buckman in family comedy drama film Parenthood (1989).

 She was nominated for the BAFTA Award for Best Actress in a Supporting Role for her performance as Bea in comedy drama movie Radio Days (1987).

-She was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie for her role as Sarah McClellan in CBS television drama film The Simple Life of Noah Dearborn (1999).
+She was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie for her role as Sarah McClellan in drama film The Simple Life of Noah Dearborn (1999).

 She won the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series and was nominated for the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Motion Picture Made for Television for her role as Dr. Gina Toll in HBO drama television series In Treatment (2008-2009).

-Life in Pieces (2015-2019) CBS sitcom in role as Joan Short
+Life in Pieces (2015-2019) CBS - Joan Short

 Attended the Nurnberg American High School.